-Respondents tend to rate customer experience research calls and emails fairly highly, with 32% of those using this method of customer feedback finding it very effective and with 10% ineffective.
+Respondents tend to rate customer experience research calls and emails fairly highly, with 41% of those using this method of customer feedback finding it very effective and with 8% ineffective.

-Call analytics - which in this case also includes supervisors analysing call recordings as well as the use of automated speech analytics solutions - also gets considerable approval (with 38% of those using this method stating it to be very effective).
-IVR/SMS surveys are also seen as useful, with 35% of those using them stating that they are very effective.
+Call analytics - which in this case also includes supervisors analysing call recordings as well as the use of automated speech analytics solutions - also gets considerable approval (with 41% of those using this method stating it to be very effective).
+IVR/SMS surveys are also seen as useful, with 33% of those using them stating that they are very effective.

-Despite the higher incidence of their use, the informal gathering of insight from agents via supervisors is not judged as being especially useful, with 13% of those using this insight method stating that they are very effective compared to 14% ineffective.
-A formal process for gathering agent insights is seen more positively than in past years' research.
+Despite the higher incidence of their use, the informal gathering of insight from agents via supervisors is not judged as being especially useful, with 23% of those using this insight method stating that they are very effective compared to 11% ineffective.
+A formal process for gathering agent insights is seen more positively.